entur/uttu/README.md

     uttu.security.user-context-service=full-access

+## Organisation registry

+Uttu needs an organisation registry in order to populate authority and operator references.
+You may provide a NeTEx file of organisations with

+    uttu.organisations.netex-file-uri=<path-to-file>

+or provide your own implementation of the `OrganisationRegistry` interface see `src/main/java/no/entur/uttu/organisation/spi/OrganisationRegistry.java`.

+See `src/test/resources/fixutres/organisations.xml` for example of a NeTEx file with organisations.

 ### Run without authentication

 For the purpose of running locally, authentication can be switched off altogether by combining the